IN THE NEWS

 Although 90 percent of its business is in lighting, Contemporary Energy Solutions also offers other related services.
 For example, it has found opportunities in the deregulated energy supply market and provides energy supply analysis services.
 This helps companies reduce power bills by switching service providers.
 Rather than purchasing power directly from the utility company, it switches to third-party providers who offer lower rates.

 Vlastelica also is researching HVAC and compressed air technologies.
 In the meantime, however, lighting remains the company’s main area of focus.
 “We have a great track record with lighting,” he says.
 “We are always doing research and finding new ways to help our clients save money.”

 Founder and Principal Tony Vlastelica is a 2003 economics graduate of the University of Illinois Urbana-Champaign.
 For five years during college, Vlastelica operated a top-performing franchise of College Pro Painters and employed 20 people.
 After graduation, he worked for Cintas Corp. and then for Orion Energy Systems before starting Contemporary Energy Solutions.

 Business is in his blood.
-His mother has her own transportation company and his brother Romano is a partner in the business.
-His wife, Modesty Vlastelica, is also serving as operations manager of Contemporary Energy Solutions.
+His mother has her own transportation company and is wife, Modesty Vlastelica, is also serving as operations manager of Contemporary Energy Solutions.
 (Download PDF)

 Let There Be Light